maxim-andrews/setup-app/packages/ssr-serve-plugin/README.md

 # ssr-serve-plugin
-A webpack plugin to serve front-end with koa.js works together with webpack-koa-server
+A webpack plugin to serve server side rendered content with koa.js.
+Works with `webpack-koa-server`.